 The Ohio Youth in Government Virtual conference held April 24-25 was a success.
 Students worked together with YLA staff and volunteers to coordinate two days of virtual legislative sessions, judicial sessions, and combined sessions with a special personalized word from Governor DeWine.
 The student officers reported that they thoroughly enjoyed the conference and were inspired to stay connected and engaged through this experience.

-Teen Entrepreneurship Summit: June 21 – 27
+Teen Entrepreneurship Summit: June 22 – 27

-Jr/Sr High YLA Summit: June 28 – July 4
+Jr/Sr High YLA Summit: June 29 – July 4

-Adventure Youth Opportunity Camps: July 5 – 11, July 12 – 18, July 19 – 26
+Adventure Youth Opportunity Camps: July 6 – 11, July 13 – 18, July 20 – 25

 We are closely monitoring the guidelines set in place by the CDC, federal, state, and local health departments, as well as adhering to camp-specific guidelines created by the American Camp Association (ACA) in partnership with the CDC.
-If there are any regulations in place that prevent us from having camp in mid-June and July, we will update you accordingly.
-Please register for camp with confidence; if a camp session is cancelled, your registration fee will be rolled over to Camp 2021 or refunded (your choice).